AhmedThahir/uni-notes/docs/CS_Electives/Data_Mining/04_Data_Preprocessing.md

 ## Dimensionality Reduction Algorithms

+These are for visualization, but not good for learning due to non-causal nature

 | Technique                      | Working                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              | Reduce dimensionality while              | Learning Type | Comment                                                 | No Hyperparameter Tuning Required | Fast | Deterministic | Linearity  |
 | ------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------- | ------------- | ------------------------------------------------------- | --------------------------------- | ---- | ------------- | ---------- |
 | LDA                            | Maximize distance between classes                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    | Separating pre-known classes in the data | Supervised    |                                                         | ✅                                 | ✅    | ✅             | Linear     |